The National Flag - Taegeukgi

 Prime Minister's Biographytable for Prime Minister's Biography

-Education 1967.1 Graduated from Kyunggi High School, Seoul
+Graduated from Sungsil High School, Seoul

 Prime Minister's Biographytable for Prime Minister's Biography